Tjiho/poll-n/README.md

 Fonts are under there own license.

-The image name "draw.png" is the property of "Krystalia" : https://krysthalia.deviantart.com/.
+The image named "draw.png" is the property of "Krystalia" : https://krysthalia.deviantart.com/, all right reserved.

 Other images are also under the Mozilla Public License Version 2.0.